 We get the question all the time: What is the right size heater or what wattage heater do I need for my room?

 So with our products, heat output is measured in wattage.
 That doesn’t necessarily mean more is better.
 Just because you can get a 2,000-watt heater for the same price as a 750-watt one, doesn’t mean you should.
 Too much heat for the room will cause the heater to fail.
 Too little and it will always be cold.

 What’s the right wattage for my room?

 The easiest way to figure out what wattage heater you will need is to use our wattage chart (left).
 To do this, match your square footage up with the recommended wattage.
 (Square footage = room length x room width.)

 If you have lots of windows or your exact square footage isn’t listed, go to the next highest wattage.
 If you live in a warmer climate or have a newer home, go to the next lowest wattage.
 (That’s right, you’d need more heat in Prudhoe Bay, Alaska than San Diego, California.)

 There are a few other things that you might want to also consider when picking your wattage.
 Keep reading!

 More heat — and maybe a ceiling fan — for high ceilings

 Higher ceilings means more air in your room.
 That air needs to be heated to keep you warm.
 If you have high or vaulted ceilings, move up to the next wattage or buy a ceiling fan to help circulate air.

 Less heat if using with other heat source

-If you’re using a Cadet heater for a little extra warmth in a room that’s already heated by a central heating system or some other form of heater, you can cut the wattage in half.
-In other words, a 1,500-watt heater will be great for a 250-square-foot room that’s already heated by a central system, you’d be just fine buying a 1,000-watt heater.
+If you’re using a Cadet heater for a little extra warmth in a room that’s already heated by a central heating system or some other form of heat, you can use less wattage.
+In other words, a 1,500-watt heater will be great for a 250-square-foot room that’s already heated by a central system, you’d probably be alright buying a 1,500-watt heater.
 (If that same room had no other source of heat, you’d need a 2,000-watt heater.)